l8stwisd8m/longintlib/docs/Documentation.md

 ## Constants

 The `longintconst.h` header file defines key constants crucial for managing long integers effectively.
-This includes `Sign` constants that help determine the positivity or negativity of values, `Size` constants that specify the maximum and minimum limits of long integers, and various `Bitmasks` used for effective data manipulation.
+This includes `Sign` constants that help determine the positivity or negativity of values, `Size` constants that specify the amount of digits of a certain number, and various `Bitmasks` used for effective data manipulation.
+There are also some `Utils` (useful constants for different purposes) and `Error constants`.

 ### 1. Sign constants
 The sign constants are used to represent basic arithmetic signs of variables.
-The enumerations `PLUS` and `MINUS`, used in `lil_t` type definition, are undefined to avoid conflicts with eponymous constants from other libraries, so they can be used only inside variable initializations.
-To change the sign of a variable, one can use `0` for *plus* and `1` for *minus*, or the following constants:
+The enumerations `PLUS` and `MINUS`, used in lilt type definition, are undefined to avoid conflicts with eponymous constants from other libraries, so they can be used only inside variable initializations.
+To change the sign of a variable, one can use 0 for *plus* and 1 for *minus*, or the following constants:

 1. **LIL_PLUS**: Represents the positive sign.
 2. **LIL_MINUS**: Represents the negative sign.

+### 2. Utility constants
+Utility constants provide basic values used in mathematical computations and data manipulation.
+These constants are essential for encoding and processing data.

+1. **LIL_BASE**: Represents bit length of a single digit number.
+2. **LIL_SPLIT**: Represents half bit length of a single digit numbers.

-### 2. Size constants
+### 3. Size constants
 Size constants define various bit sizes used in memory allocation.
-Each constant represent the amount of digits used to store a number of certain bit length.
+Each constant represents the amount of digits used to store a number of certain bit length.

+1. **LIL_KB**: Represents a data size of one kilobyte.
+2. **LIL_MB**: Represents a data size of one megabyte.
+3. **LIL_GB**: Represents a data size of one gigabyte.
-1. **LIL_128_BIT**: Represents a data size of 128 bits.
+4. **LIL_128_BIT**: Represents a data size of 128 bits.
-2. **LIL_256_BIT**: Represents a data size of 256 bits.
+5. **LIL_256_BIT**: Represents a data size of 256 bits.
-3. **LIL_512_BIT**: Represents a data size of 512 bits.
+6. **LIL_512_BIT**: Represents a data size of 512 bits.
-4. **LIL_1024_BIT**: Represents a data size of 1024 bits.
+7. **LIL_1024_BIT**: Represents a data size of 1024 bits.
-5. **LIL_2048_BIT**: Represents a data size of 2048 bits.
+8. **LIL_2048_BIT**: Represents a data size of 2048 bits.
-6. **LIL_4096_BIT**: Represents a data size of 4096 bits.
+9. **LIL_4096_BIT**: Represents a data size of 4096 bits.

 Here's an example of using a size constant:
 ```